spideruci/sense-vis/README.md

 1. On clicking a particular line of the source code in the SeeSoft view, the user is redirected to the GitHub page of the file with the clicked on like highlighted.

+****

+1. On clicking the "+" or "-" above the SeeSoft View, one can zoom in and out accordingly.
+The next step is to be able to zoom in and out using a slider.